-In the 2017 ORSA report, Concentration Risk has been subject to a Reverse Stress Scenarios.
-Considering the decreased exposure in 2018 and also over business planning period, it was decided that the risk was no longer required to be assessed under a Reverse Stressed Scenario.
-This risk does not fall also under an adverse scenario situation as it correspond to an extreme risk out of the calibration of the risk appetite rule of RCI Companies.
+Considering the stable exposure to single counterparties in 2019 and also over the business planning period, it was decided that the risk was no longer required to be assessed under a Reverse Stressed Scenario.
+This risk does not fall also under an adverse scenario situation as it corresponds to an extreme risk out of the calibration of the risk appetite rule of RCI Companies.